Close

 Absolute Privilege Completely Immunizes Certain Statements Against Defamation Claims

 Under Virginia law, an absolute privilege protects speakers and writers from defamation claims when their statements are made in certain contexts.
-Absolute privilege will apply if the statement claimed to be defamatory was made in connection with (1) judicial proceedings (including preliminary proceedings sufficiently related to judicial proceedings); (2) proceedings…
+Absolute privilege will apply if the statement claimed to be defamatory was made in connection with any of the following, provided the statement was relevant and pertinent to the…

 Updated: